coingaming/hub88-devops-challenge/README.md

 # DevOps / SRE Task

 ### Premisses:
 - Use Terraform as IaaC.
+Must follow the terraform best practices.
 - Use Ansible to configure host services.
-- Use the smallest instances; it could be the free tier, don’t worry.
+- Use the smallest instances; free tier is encouraged but not mandatory.
 - Docker logs must be delivered to Cloudwatch.
 - Deliver it to a git repository (Github for example).
 - Provide a README.md with instructions to reproduce.
-- Please, include to the README.md how did you come with the solution (Google, Book, Manual, Stackoverflow).
+- Please, include to the README.md how did you come up with the solution (Google, Book, Manual, Stackoverflow).
 The source of your information is welcome.
+- Please ensure that you can explain the steps followed and the reasoning behind the technical decisions made.
+We discourage the use of generative AI for this task, as the purpose is to evaluate your thought process and understanding.

 ### What to deliver:
 **Using Terraform:**
 ```
 - VPC 10.161.0.0/24.
-- 3 Subnets: 1 per availability zone.
+- Adjust subnets and networking following best practices.
+- 3 EC2 instances without public access.
-- 3 EC2 instances.
+- 1 EC2 instance for jumphost (bastion host) to access the other instances.
-- ALB serving port 80 on each instance.
+- ALB serving port 80 on each instance with healthchecks.
+- Create the relevant IAM roles and permissions for EC2 and Cloudwatch access.
 ```

 **Using Ansible:**